Go Back

 When adding your desired toppings, I suggest to add mozzarella last.

-Brush the edges of the pizza with olive oil for a luscious finish.
+Brush the edges of the pizza with olive oil if you love blistered golden edges.

 If you want a more luxurious finish and extra flavor, drizzle a little more olive oil and fresh herbs or arugula right after you take the pizza out of the oven.